 Students must maintain their U.S. Insurance

-- Foreign physicians and hospitals outside the U.S. nearly always require payment at the time of treatment, and typically will not be able to bill your insurance company.
-All students should set aside adequate funds for medical treatments and emergencies to take with them overseas, and expect to submit receipts to their insurance for reimbursement of medical expenses upon return to the U.S.
+- Physicians and hospitals outside the U.S. nearly always require payment at the time of treatment, and typically will not be able to bill your insurance company.
+All students should set aside adequate funds for medical treatments and emergencies to have available while on OCS.
+Students should obtain receipts for medical care in English, when possible, and submit receipts to their insurance for reimbursement.

 iNext International Medical Insurance

-- As part of the OCS program tuition, Whitman College will purchase iNext Supplemental Platinum Travel Insurance offering worldwide travel assistance and international medical insurance for all study abroad students who attend Whitman Partner Programs during the academic year.
+- For students attending programs that do not offer international medical insurance and evacuation coverage, Whitman College will purchase iNext Supplemental Platinum Travel Insurance offering worldwide travel assistance and international medical insurance and charge the expense to the student's account.
 For detailed information about iNext coverage, please visit http://www.inext.com/plans/supplemental/platinum.aspx

-- iNext includes MySSP (Student Support Program), which offers mental health counseling support 24/7 via phone and chat specifically for students abroad.
-It is free to all OCS Whitman students at https://www.inext.com/why/mental-health/.
+- Whitman College purchases MySSP (Student Support Program) for all OCS students.
+MySSP offers mental health counseling support 24/7 via phone and chat specifically for students abroad.
+Accessing this service is free of charge to all OCS Whitman students at https://www.inext.com/why/mental-health/.

-Download the free MySSP app on your smart phone.
-When you log-in just indicate that you are a Whitman College student.
-To speak or chat with a counselor, when you are in the app, you just touch the phone icon or text chat icon on upper right corner of the app to call the SSP staff.
+Download the free MySSP app on your smartphone.
+When you log in just indicate that you are a Whitman College student.
+To speak or chat with a counselor, when you are in the app, you just touch the phone icon or text chat icon on the upper right corner of the app to call the SSP staff.
 They are available for students abroad who experience distress or any level of mental health challenge.
-For example, MySSP supports students experiencing things like stress, homesickness, loneliness, depression, anxiety, and relationship concerns
+For example, MySSP supports students experiencing things like stress, homesickness, loneliness, depression, anxiety, and relationship concerns.

 Students who do not have a smartphone with them abroad can access MySSP from overseas by calling them toll-free/collect at 888-257-8533.